Naomi Campbell

 90s

 The start of 1990 was marked by an iconic image: Campbell, Turlington, Evangelista, Tatjana Patitz, and Cindy Crawford appeared together on the cover of British Vogue, shot by Peter Lindbergh.
-Pop heartthrob George Michael soon featured them in his hit video "Freedom!
+Pop sensation George Michael then featured them in his iconic video "Freedom!
 '90."

 Shortly after, Campbell posed for Vogue with dalmatians, wearing spotted clothing—including wild Vivienne Westwood leggings, an Isaac Mizrahi trench coat, and a Bill Blass bandeau top.